areviksol/override/README.md

 General workspace for the 42 `OverRide` project.

+## Project Overview

+OverRide is a security training project where each level contains a vulnerable binary that must be analyzed and exploited in order to retrieve a token (flag) and progress to the next level.

+The project focuses on:

+Binary exploitation

+Reverse engineering

+Buffer overflows

+Privilege escalation

+Understanding program memory layout

+Exploit development

+Each level requires analyzing the binary, identifying the vulnerability, and crafting an exploit to gain access to the next level.

 ## About

 This repository stores notes, code, and exploit artifacts for each level.